ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_1.rst

 Save the icon, then **visualise** it.
 The data should be retrieved, then visualised.
 From the titles of the different fields in the plot you can confirm that it is the correct data.

-We will see in `Processing Data <https://confluence.ecmwf.int/display/METV/Processing+Data>`_ how we can manipulate the data returned from MARS.
+We will see in :ref:`Processing Data <processing_data>` how we can manipulate the data returned from MARS.

 Icon Feedback
 =============